JuanJDlp/File_Storage_System/readme.md

    ```sh
    CREATE DATABASE file_storage;
    ```
+4. Create the .env file
+   You will need in this file your database configuration and the port where the server will be running.
+Make sure to create this file at the root level

-4. Build the project
+6. Build the project
    ```sh
    go build main.go
    ```
-5. Run the project
+7. Run the project
    ```sh
    main
    ```